-Masumi Hayashi is an artist, photographer, and professor whose photography has gained attention in the U.S., Europe, and Japan.
+Masumi Hayashi was an artist, photographer, and professor whose photography gained attention in the U.S., Europe, and Japan.

-She has been working on the "Asian temples and sites of ancestral worship" project since 1999.
+She first began working on the "Asian temples and sites of ancestral worship" project in 1999.
 Her first photographic journey to India was funded by a fellowship from the Ohio Arts Council in 1999 and her fourth trip was funded through a Fulbright research fellowship in 2003.
 Ms. Hayashi was awarded the 1994 Cleveland Arts Prize for visual arts.
-She has received an Arts Midwest, NEA fellowship in 1987, a Civil Liberties Educational Fund for a research fellowship in 1997, and three Ohio Arts Council artist fellowships and project grants.
+She received an Arts Midwest, NEA fellowship in 1987, a Civil Liberties Educational Fund for a research fellowship in 1997, and three Ohio Arts Council artist fellowships and project grants.

 Her photographs have been published in Doubletake (fall 1997), Aperture (Beyond Wilderness, fall 1990), See, a journal of visual culture (issue 1:1), and Mother Jones (April 1995), Creative Camera (1993, London), Die Ziet (1999, Germany), Photo Italia (2003, Italy).
 Her exhibitions have been reviewed in various newspapers including the Los Angeles Times, and The Japan Times.
 She was one of the artists featured in the Robert Stearns' Dialogue Magazine article, "Genius, Imagine what could happen."
 (2001).